aammd/Predator_Phylogenetic_Diversity/MS/predatordiversity.md

 did not produce a negative effect in combination with *L. elongatum*, while the two more phylogenetically diverse combinations (*L. elongatum* with the Tabanid or leech) did. _Leptagrion_ species may not distinguish between conspecifics and congenerics. <!-- feeding Trials -->

+In our experiment we did not see any effect of predator presence, nor of increasing predator phylogenetic diversity, on ecosystem function.
+This was contrary to our predictions based on the results of [NGAI AND SRIVASTAVA], who found that adding predators to a community increased the rates of nitrogen fixation.
+In predicting a synergistic nonadditive effect of predators, we were imagining an outcome much like [**stonefly study**].
+They found that stoneflies caused prey to move into habitats where fish predators could consume them, increasing total predation (a synergistic effect, caused by a phylogenetically distinct predator).
+Our results are more consistent with those of  Finke and Denno [CITATION], who studied the invertebrate predators of leafhoppers in a salt marsh.
+Their study, like ours, demonstrated that increased negative interactions among predators had the effect of releasing lower trophic levels from predation.
+Interestingly, a phylogenetic interpretation of some of their treatments is also consistent with our results.
+Among predator combinations composed of simple predators (as opposed to intra-guild predators), they found that combinations with two insects had a higher per-capita effect on prey than combinations with an insect and a spider.
+That is, more phylogenetically diverse combinations of predators showed more predation on lower trophic levels.

+However, in our experimental bromeliads these changes in detritivore density did not cause differences in decomposition of detritus; this difference may be due to leaf traits of the _restinga_ vegetation.
+In _restinga_ vegetation, leaves are generally extremely tough and waxy, while in rainforests (e.g.
+Northwest Costa Rica, the site of [**NGAI and SRIVASTAVA**]), leaves tend to be softer -- with the result that, in _restinga_, invertebrates are unable to consume leaves directly while in rainforests they are.
+Several lines of evidence support this assertion.
+Romero and Srivastava [-@**CITATION**] studied the effects of the spider _Corinna_ gr. _rubripes_ (Corinnidae) on bromeliad ecosystems.
+This spider has no effect on the composition of detritivore communities, nor on decomposition rates, but increases Nitrogen content in bromeliads, probably by depositing feces or the carcasses of terrestrial prey.
+This indicates that _restinga_ bromeliads may derive less of their Nitrogen from terrestrial detritus, but may benefit more from terrestrial inputs.
+Additionally, detritus breakdown rates are lower in _restinga_ than in rainforest, and less dependent on invertebrates (R. Lecraw, pers comm).
+A separate experiment (GQ Romero, pers comm) supports the hypothesis that lower decomposition in _restinga_ is due to plant traits.
+This second experiment contrasted decomposition caused by invertebrates and bacteria with that caused by bacteria alone (by comparing bagged detritus enclosed in coarse vs fine mesh).
+The experiment used two species of detritus: leaves from a rainforest tree, and leaves from a _restinga_ tree.
+Invertebrates only caused an increase in decomposition for the rainforest tree, not the _restinga_ tree.

 When _L. elongatum_ occured with more distantly related predators, prey survivorship was greater than expected.
 This non-additive effect may have been due to a reduction in predation by odonates in the presence of non-odonate predators.
 Odonates have been shown to be sensitive to chemical cues (**Barry and Roberts 2014**) or tactile cues [@Atwood2014] of potential predators, which